 - Shoot vertical (turn the camera sideways) – NOT horizontal.
 Tinder crops photos vertically; as do most of the other dating apps.

 - Don’t stand too far back.
 Most guys make the mistake of standing way too far back.
 Stand closer, so you fill up more of the shot (you don’t want huge gaps of empty space above/below your head in the photo).
 Not to mention the closer you are, the blurrier the background,which looks even better.

 - Take a BUNCH of photos.
 Literally just hold down the shutter button and rapid-fire 50 photos at a time.
 That way you increase the chances of one of them having a nice natural-looking pose.
 If you just shoot 1 photo at a time, it’ll look “staged” and “posed” (because you literally have to pose for the photo, since you can only take 1 at a time).

-- Always shoot in RAW, not JPG.
-It’s a setting in your camera’s menu.
+- Always shoot in C-RAW (or just normal RAW if your camera doesn’t have C-RAW) Never shoot in JPG.
+C-RAW/RAW is a setting in your camera’s menu.
+Use C-RAW.
 RAW photos are higher quality, especially if you/someone else edit the photos in Photoshop.

 Don’t worry that you might look a bit silly and not quite get it as right as the guys do in these example photos.
 You will absolutely look a little silly when you’re first practicing posing – 99% of my clients are awkward at first.
 Just try a bunch of times and eventually some of your photos will come out awesome.
 (Just like if you want to get laid, you have to hit on a bunch of women – as many as you possibly can – and some of them will say yes).